SinisterSpatula/RetroflagGpiGuides/data/kernel/readme.md

 [Back to Index](https://sinisterspatula.github.io/RetroflagGpiGuides/)

-> Update: Finally, this is good to go.
-Wow, did not think there were so many things that could still cause this to not work.
-I apologize if anyone had trouble, I am 100% confident in this tool now and feel like it's solid.
+> Update: I am 100% confident in this tool now and feel like it's solid.
 Enjoy!
 And let me know what you think.

 # Pi Zero boot logo Kernel v4.14.114 Pack (Offline Version)

-## Please make a backup of your card first, just in case

 ## Install command